-The excavated trench would be approximately 5 feet deep and 4 feet wide.
-In some areas where there are obstacles, such as existing pipelines, or where the soil has limited cohesion, the excavated trench may need to be deeper and/or wider.
-In agricultural lands, trench depth will be sufficiently deep to allow a minimum of four feet of soil cover over the top of the pipeline.
+The excavated trench would be approximately 6 feet deep and 4 feet wide.
+In some areas where there are obstacles, such as existing pipelines, the excavated trench may need to be deeper and wider.
+In agricultural lands, trench depth will be sufficiently deep to allow a minimum of 3 feet of soil cover over the top of the pipeline.